jovanneste/explainingModelPredictionsUsingLIME/README.md

 # explainingModelPredictionsUsingLIME

-Use LIME to explain predictions made by the InceptionV3 image classification model.
+Using LIME to explain predictions made by the InceptionV3 image classification model.